I am Jimmy: Caesar finds love after prostate cancer

 On March 24, 2016, after a routine physical, Caesar was told his PSA (prostate specific antigen) was abnormally high, leading to more tests.
 The result?
 Highly aggressive prostate cancer.
 It was an enormous shock for the healthy restaurant owner.

 “It’s terrible news when a doctor tells you that you have cancer.
 That’s as bad as it can get,” Caesar says.
-To make a challenging situation worse, Caesar was told that his only available treatment option was a radical procedure that would leave him with permanent damage and lifechanging side effects.
-Filled with despair, he went to Dana-Farber for a second opinion.
+Filled with despair about his diagnosis and how treatment may change his life, he went to Dana-Farber for a second opinion.

 At his first appointment at Dana-Farber with Dr. Mark Pomerantz, Caesar found hope, something he didn’t think was possible.

 “The doctor explained to me that there was another way, and I couldn’t believe it.
 I literally floated out of his office and called my family to share the good news,” he says.
-Dana-Farber offered a solution that would allow Caesar to live his life fully after treatment—an invitation to participate in a clinical trial.
+Dr. Pomerantz offered Caesar an invitation to participate in a clinical trial—and an expert team to help mitigate and manage the risks and side effects of his therapy.

 It took only “a nanosecond” for Caesar to say yes.
 “I wasn’t scared to enroll in the trial because I trusted my doctors.
 I had wonderful interactions with the staff.
 Everyone was kind, they were gentle, caring—it felt like a family to me,” he remembers.